bennycode/website/README.md

 ### Programming Principles

 > Always strive to make code that can be modified with the least number of edits. — Lea Verou

+> The ideal number of arguments for a function is zero (niladic).
+Next comes one (monadic), followed closely by two (dyadic).
+Three arguments (triadic) should be avoided where possible.
+More than three (polyadic) requires very special justification -- and then shouldn't be used anyway. — Robert C. Martin